This is everything you need to know about diving the MUSA underwater museum in Cancun, Mexico and whether it’s worth the $$$

 A couple of other sculptures that really capture the imagination is a miniature house with working chimney (you can stick your regulator underneath the chimney and fire off some bubbles to look like smoke coming out the top which is pretty cool), and one with a number of businessmen in their suits all with their heads buried in the sand.
 Apparently it’s supposed to symbolise capitalist greed, which is pretty ironic as MUSA isn’t a cheap dive site.

-Is the MUSA underwater museum worth diving though?
+Is the MUSA underwater museum worth it though?

 Yes and no.